openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-advanced.rst

 Encapsulating Patches
 ---------------------

-if you are reusing patches from an external tree and are not working on the patches, you might find the encapsulated feature to be appropriate.
+If you are reusing patches from an external tree and are not working on the patches, you might find the encapsulated feature to be appropriate.
 Given this scenario, you do not need to create any branches in the source repository.
 Rather, you just take the static patches you need and